 - Museum visits to see the textiles and archeology of Turkey.

 - Cooking class and lunch in a private home.

 - Entrance to all historical sights on the itinerary such as Çatalhuyuk ancient city, Ephesus, etc.

 - Private Tokat scarf printing workshop with your creation to take home.

 - SPECIAL!
 Photo book of your adventure once you return.

-Not included: Turkish visa fee [$20 for U.S.]; free-day optional activities, airport transportation for early arrivals, departure transportation, guide and driver tips, hot-air balloon ride, and bottled water when not in the van.
-Most hotels have complementary bottled water.
+Not included: Turkish visa fee [$50 for U.S.]; free-day optional activities, airport transportation for early arrivals, departure transportation, guide and driver tips (we will give you guidelines), and optional hot-air balloon ride [pay around $200 directly to the balloon company].
+Most hotels have complementary bottled water and free internete.